 The connection between the hypothalamus, pituitary, and other glands is called a hypothalamic-pituitary-endocrine axis (HPEA).
 The pathway between the hypothalamus and the pituitary-adrenal gland is called an HPA axis.

-The pituitary gland is a small pea-shaped organ located at the base of the brain behind the bridge of the nose/center of the forehead.
+The pituitary gland is a small pea-sized organ located at the base of the brain behind the bridge of the nose/center of the forehead.
 It is responsible for sensing changes in the body and sending signals to other glands, telling them to regulate their function in order to reestablish or maintain a balanced environment.

-For example: The pituitary gland produces the thyroid-stimulating hormone (TSH), which acts on the thyroid gland to induce the production of the thyroid hormones T3 and T4.
+For example, the pituitary gland produces the thyroid-stimulating hormone (TSH), which acts on the thyroid gland to induce the production of the thyroid hormones T3 and T4.
 The pituitary gland also secretes hormones that regulate the adrenal gland, testes, and ovaries, which in turn produce other hormones.

 What Causes Hormonal Imbalance?

 There is a very close and sometimes opposing relationship between these glands and the hormones they secrete.
 This relationship is called an Ovarian Adrenal Thyroid (OAT) axis.
 When one group of hormones—let’s say the stress hormones—is out of balance, it causes imbalances with sex hormones and thyroid hormones.

 Hormonal imbalance in women: If a woman has her ovaries removed, both the adrenal and thyroid gland functions are affected.
 Your body needs all three glands to be balanced and functioning properly in order to be in optimal health and to feel great.

 Throughout our life hormone imbalance or fluctuation might occur naturally for instance during puberty, pregnancy, perimenopause, and menopause, and by: